1993 TOPPS SERIES 2 BASEBALL CARDS

 Another purpose of the Series 2 release was to insert players who were injured or on the disabled list during the initial checklist production for Series 1.
 By late summer, they may have returned to action.
 Examples include Dodgers slugger Eric Karros and Yankees star catcher Mike Stanley.
 Both suffered injuries early in 1993 but were healthy enough later in the year to earn inclusion in the ’93 Topps 2 set.
 Fans appreciated having updated rosters to stay current with all 30 MLB teams.

-Read also: BLUE JAY BASEBALL CARDS
+Read also: HOW MUCH ARE 1950S BASEBALL CARDS WORTH

 Perhaps the most notable and sought-after card in the 1993 Topps Series 2 set is the Barry Bonds rookie card numbered to 499 copies.
 Bonds had come onto the scene with a bang in 1986 with the Pittsburgh Pirates but hadn’t received a true “rookie card” in a Topps flagship set until this issue due to production scheduling.
 His powerful swing and emerging superstar status made this a highly valuable card for collectors, especially for Giants fans.
 Near-mint to mint condition copies still command prices in the thousands of dollars today.